 - Intellectual and cultural transfer mediated through 18th and 19th century German-language literature

 - Islam and Orientalism in modern German culture

-- Constructions of gender, nation and race and the experience of modernity
+- Constructions of gender, nation, and race as part of capitalist modernity

 - Representations of National Socialism and World War II, and post-war memory cultures in East and West Germany